Wilmslow Road was once referred to by the Manchester Guardian as;

 The quite large neo-classical Lodge Gate built in 1837 is no doubt by Richard Lane, the Manchester architect whose work in Manchester was very popular.
 It was probably demolished in 1905.
 In the background you can see some of the large houses that were built around Park Crescent, these were also designed by Richard Lane, sadly they have all been demolished except one on the right hand side to the Park entrance - this is still in use as a hotel.

 Rusholme Theatre, many successful names have been associated with this this theatre; Wendy Hiller, Joan Littlewood, Helen Cherry, George Coulouris, Pat Phoenix amongst others!
-After the tram shed closed the premises were used as a cinema, and then the theatre opened in 1924.
+After the tram shed closed the premises were used initially as a horse riding school, then as a cinema, and then the repertory theatre opened in 1924.

 Below are the prices for the cinema and the theatre.

-Cinema price list below, tram shed converted to cinema approx 1908
+Cinema price lists below, tram shed converted to cinema approx 1908

 Theatre prices below, cinema converted to theatre in 1924